 As well as setting aside a portion of income for retirement, it’s important to have a short-term savings buffer if you are self-employed, to help you ride out any immediate cashflow issues or pay for any other emergency, business-related outgoings, such as equipment.

 Three months’ worth of income is often quoted as a useful cash buffer for anyone who is self-employed.
-This can help to cover fallow periods, when you are not earning income but may be investing in research or training instead.
+This can help to cover fallow periods, when you are not earning income but may be investing in, for example, research or training instead.

 Life insurance is not costly but it is vital if you are self-employed, to make sure your family have costs covered if anything happens to you.

-Income protection is designed to pay a monthly amount out to you if you are unable to work due to ill health and is also useful for self-employed people to set up – employed people often receive this as a benefit.
+Income protection is designed to pay you a monthly amount if you are unable to work due to ill health and is also sensible for self-employed people to set up – employed people often receive this as an employee benefit.

 The benefit of private health care is often provided by employers.
-If it is important to you, there are a range of plans that you can set up as an individual.
+If this is important to you, there are a range of plans that you can set up as an individual.

 Learn more about SIPPS and how to invest in them